qpetitjean/Adaptive-plastic-responses-of-fish-in-a-multistress-context/README.md

 This repository contains the data and scripts used to test the plastic responses of fish (_Gobio Occitaniae_) under metal-contaminated streams and immune challenge.
 These results are discussed in the following manuscript:

-Petitjean Q., Laffaille P., Perrault A., Cousseau M., Jean S., Jacquin L. Adaptive plastic responses to metal contamination in a multistress context: a field experiment in fish.
+Petitjean Q, Laffaille P, Perrault A, et al (2023) Adaptive plastic responses to metal contamination in a multistress context: a field experiment in fish.
+Environ Sci Pollut Res. [https://doi.org/10.1007/s11356-023-26189-w](https://link.springer.com/article/10.1007/s11356-023-26189-w)

 ## Content